 Be honest: Do you ever check social media when you're with the people you love the most?
 Or even stop during practice to Instagram a yoga selfie?
-B.K.S.
-Iyengar-trained yoga teacher and Purna Yoga co-founder Aadil Palkhivala, who leads YJ's upcoming Master Class online course, says this modern malady has physical, social, and emotional consequences, and it's taking away from the self-exploration we do on the mat.
+Yoga teacher and Purna Yoga co-founder Aadil Palkhivala, who leads, says this modern malady has physical, social, and emotional consequences, and it's taking away from the self-exploration we do on the mat.

 The Problems with Technology Overuse